jchristn/HttpServerLite/README.md

 ## Performance

-HttpServerLite is quite fast, however, it's in user-space and is much slower than other webservers that have the benefit of a kernel-mode driver (such as ```http.sys``` and IIS or Watson).
-Simple tests using Bombardier (https://github.com/codesenberg/bombardier) show Watson Webserver (see https://github.com/jchristn/watsonwebserver) to be roughly 3X-5X lower latency and 3X-5X higher throughput.
+HttpServerLite is quite fast, however, it's in user-space and may be slower than other webservers that have the benefit of a kernel-mode driver (such as ```http.sys``` and IIS or Watson).

-Therefore, use of HttpServerLite is primarily recommended for those that need to satisfy specific use cases where the utmost control over HTTP is required and simply not allowed by webservers that are built on top of ```http.sys```.

 ## Getting Started